-Dress for Success - We expect all students to dress appropriately for school, including:
+Dress for Success

+We expect all students to dress appropriately for school, including:

 - Wearing clothing to school that is appropriate to the learning environment.
-Students should not wear clothing that is inappropriately revealing, tattered or torn, advocating unlawful activities, etc. Final decision on appropriateness of clothing at Chinook is up to the administrators' discretion. - Layering clothing appropriately for daily weather changes (i.e. snow boots and snow pants for days when the playground is filled with snow). - No hats in school with the exception of special spirit days. - Wearing appropriate footwear for movement and physical activity (i.e. recess and P.E.). - Adhering to Academy School District 20 Dress Code (District Policy JICA Dress and Appearance) - Please, if possible, label all clothing so that it can be returned if lost.
+Students should not wear clothing that is inappropriately revealing, tattered or torn, advocating unlawful activities, etc. Straps on tops should be at least 2 fingers in width.
+When standing, skirts and shorts should be no shorter that the length of the student's longest fingertip. - Layering clothing appropriately for daily weather changes - No hats in school with the exception of special spirit days. - Wearing appropriate footwear for movement and physical activity (i.e. recess and P.E.). - Adhering to Academy School District 20 Dress Code (District Policy JICA Dress and Appearance)